Net-AI-Git/PSD-env/main/docs/app_tab_visualizer.md

 None

 **Side Effects:**
-- Creates output directories based on envelope source directory
+- Creates output directories based on envelope source directory with intelligent naming:
+  - With factors: `{source_dir_name} {suffix}` (e.g., "envelopes SF1.20 uncertainty1.10")
+  - Without factors (if factors exist): `{source_dir_name} MODIFIED no_factors` or `{source_dir_name} no_factors`
+  - Manual edits only: `{source_dir_name} MODIFIED`
-- Saves PNG images and .spc.txt files for each data pair
+- Saves PNG images and .spc.txt files for each data pair in each directory
-- Applies uncertainty and safety factors (factor^2 to PSD values)
+- Applies uncertainty and safety factors (factor^2 to PSD values) when saving "with factors" version
+- Applies manual edits from `graph_modifications` when present
-- Creates PowerPoint presentations using `create_presentation_from_images()`
+- Creates PowerPoint presentations using `create_presentation_from_images()` for each directory
-- Creates Word documents using `generate_word_document_from_images()`
+- Creates Word documents using `generate_word_document_from_images()` for each directory
-- Updates status message with save location links
+- Updates status message with save location links (may show multiple directories)

 **Error Handling:**
-- Checks if there are changes to save before proceeding
+- Checks if there are changes to save (factors or manual edits) before proceeding
 - Catches exceptions during save and displays error in status
 - Validates that data_pairs exist before saving
+- Handles cases where only factors, only manual edits, or both are present

 **Used In:**
 - Connected to `self.save_button.on_click()` callback